rails/rails/guides/source/asset_pipeline.md

     }
     ```

-3. Link Assets in Your Application Layout
+3. Link assets in your application layout

     In your application layout file (usually
     `app/views/layouts/application.html.erb`), you can include your assets using